oduwoleeyinojuoluwa44/FuzzRun/README.md

 `FuzzRun is automatically enabled.
 Run "fuzzrun disable" to deactivate.`

 If you want to skip auto-enable, set `FUZZRUN_SKIP_ENABLE=1` during install.
+If auto-enable didn't run (scripts disabled or local install), running any command with `fuzzrun` will attempt a one-time auto-enable unless `FUZZRUN_SKIP_ENABLE=1` is set.

 ### Bash/Zsh hook (auto-run on typos)